 Here’s the real deal.
 When we have people staying over, I go all out on the dinner.
 If they are staying for more than one night, there will likely be a lunch, or maybe even two, where I also do some real cooking.
 And while on occasion I do a breakfast/brunch with some fanfare, more often one of three things happen:

-2) I put out a selection of muffins and fruit and let everyone pick away at that (also good when people are rousing themselves at different times).
+2) I put out a selection of muffins (try these berry cinnamon streusel numbers) and fruit and let everyone pick away at that (also good when people are rousing themselves at different times).

-3) I gesture with grace towards the pantry where the cereal is kept, and the cabinet where the Keurig pods live, and mention that there are some berries in the fridge.
+3) I gesture with grace towards the pantry where the cereal is kept, and the cabinet where the Keurig pods live, and mention that there is some cut up melon in the fridge.

 So, that’s the norm, but sometimes I do feel the need to serve up something that resembles a true meal, like a savory bread pudding or a frittata, and I think Migas may become my new favorite easy-but-highly-desirable morning entrée.